Witiko/doctoral-thesis/defense.md

 terms, the ColBERT technique of @khattab2020colbert uses the maximum of the similarities.
-Additionally, whereas the soft cosine measure uses global token embeddings that are independent on the context of a sentence, ColBERT uses contextual token embeddings produced by a deep neural network language model.
+Additionally, whereas the soft cosine measure uses global token embeddings that are independent on the context of a sentence, ColBERT uses contextual token embeddings.
 The question then asks whether and how does the first of these differences, that is using either the sum of similarities or the maximum of similarities, benefit the two techniques.

 First, let's look at the mathematical perspective.
 Using the maximum operator is similar to the regularized soft cosine measure, where we only consider a single most similar token.
-However, one important difference is that the regularized soft cosine measure ensures symmetry, so if token $a$ is among the most similar tokens for $b$, then $b$ will also be among the most similar tokens for $a$ even though this is not generally true.
+However, one important difference is that the regularized soft cosine measure ensures symmetry, so if token $a$ is among the most similar tokens for token $b$, then $b$ will also be among the most similar tokens for $a$ even though this is not generally true in metric spaces.
 By contrast, the maximum operator makes ColBERT asymmetric and in my work, I have shown [@novotny2020text, Table 2] that asymmetry reduces accuracy on text classification.

 Next, let's look at some intuitive properties of the soft cosine measure and ColBERT.
 The soft cosine measure uses soft matches to estimate how many times a term from the query appears in the document if we disregard surface-level differences.
-Therefore, the soft cosine measure can distinguish between a document that only contains one instance of a term and a document that contains many instances of a term.
-By contrast, ColBERT would not be able to distinguish such two documents and therefore only seems suitable for short passages, which is also the task for which it was originally developed.
+Therefore, the soft cosine measure can distinguish between a document that only contains one instance of a query term and a document that contains many instances of the term.
+By contrast, ColBERT would not be able to distinguish these two documents and therefore only seems suitable for short passages, which is also the task for which it was originally developed and where it was evaluated.

 Therefore, it seems that it might be useful to extend ColBERT, so that it considers not only the most similar term, but $k$ most similar terms, which